2026 Interior Trends According to the Naturewall Experts

 This character-forward trend embraces a confident mix of materials and influences, combining the new with the old to create spaces that feel lived-in, layered, and visually engaging.
 It celebrates the freedom to mix styles, drawing inspiration from multiple eras and making them work together in harmony.

-Blended Expression encourages designers to break free from traditional design categories.
-It champions a fearless blend of contemporary forms with classic details, reclaimed materials, refined finishes, and global influences, all carefully curated into a cohesive whole.
-The result is a home that feels dynamic, considered, and effortlessly homely.
+Blended Expression encourages designers to break free from traditional design categories championing a fearless blend of contemporary forms and classic details.
+Reclaimed materials, refined finishes, and global influence are carefully curated into a dynamic, considered, and effortlessly homely interior palette.

-Jack also reminds us that elevated home styling doesn’t require a huge budget.
-Affordable antique pieces paired with warm-toned wall panelling can instantly lift a room and give it a more considered, high-end feel.
-As he puts it, “I'd also say rather than buying new, source antique pieces of furniture because they're solid, they're made to last and they're often a lot more unique and beautifully built.”
+“I'd say rather than buying new, source antique pieces of furniture because they're solid, they're made to last and they're often a lot more unique and beautifully built.”

 Wall panels have a lot to offer this trend.
 Walnut shades with brass accents, stone-inspired finishes and reeded profiles naturally synergise into this richly layered 2026 trend.